marcverhagen/corelex/creation/README.md

 ## Requirements and Installation

 This code is known to run on Python 3.7 on OSX and Linux, it is very possible that the code runs on Python 3.5 and 3.6 as well.
-No third party modules are used in the code described here, but some modules like semcor_cl.py and semcor_parse.py do use non-standard modules (nltk, bs4 and lxml).
+No third party modules are used in the code described here, but some modules like semcor_cl.py and semcor_parse.py do use non-standard modules (nltk, bs4 and lxml), see semcor.md for more information on those modules.

 For installation you need to copy the file `config.sample.py` to `config.py` and edit the variables in that file to match your local set up.
 For creating CoreLex you only need to look at `WORDNET_DIR`, which points to the WordNet sources.